We all need some fun games to play in the car.

-If you’ve got some passengers that are really up for a challenge we sometimes play two or three games at once.
-We’re looking for out of state plates as we’re scanning the road sides for Guess the Garbage as we’re playing the alphabet game, ninja style.
+If you’ve got some passengers that are really up for a challenge we sometimes play two or three games in the car at once.
+We’re looking for out of state plates as we’re scanning the roadsides for Guess the Garbage as we’re playing the alphabet game, ninja style.
 It makes an otherwise routine drive far more interesting and it’s a fun way to compete with those sweet kiddos.

 All it takes is a little creativity.
 Creativity can turn boring, routine tasks into something fun and interesting.